 Treating the condition in people with compromised immune systems

 Antiretroviral therapy is necessary to boost the immune systems of people with HIV.
-This can also “decrease or eliminate” symptoms of cryptosporidiosis, according to the Centers for Disease Control and Prevention (CDC).
+This can also “decrease or eliminate” symptoms of cryptosporidiosis, according to the

 Studies have suggested that drugs such as rifabutin and clarithromycin may also protect people from cryptosporidiosis when they take the drug to prevent Mycobacterium avium transmission in those who have HIV.